Enlarged version: challenges to comprehension

 Table: Assessment of faith-based death warrants effectively authorized

 . .
-Questions & Answers Estimates Conclusion
+Questions and Answers Estimates Conclusion

 .
 Consequence Aggravated directly by increasing population?